 If your tropical vacations normally take you to the Caribbean or Mexico, you probably stay in an all-inclusive resort.
 So, when you start to look at Hawaii as your next tropical destination, you may wonder where you find the all-inclusive resorts.
-You might be surprised to learn that Hawaii doesn’t have many all-inclusives.
+You might be surprised to learn that Hawaii has very few all-inclusive hotels.

-- Four Seasons Lanai at Koele, A Sensei Retreat is located in the highlands of the island of Lanai.
+So, where are the all-inclusive resorts in Hawaii?
+As of this update in March 2021, there’s only one all-inclusive resort in the entire state.
+That resort is located on in the highlands of the island of Lanai.
+It’s the Four Seasons Lanai at Koele, A Sensei Retreat.
 It’s designed as a health and wellness retreat with spa treatments, fitness classes, dining and cultural activities are included in your stay.

-- Kona Village Resort is located on Hawaii’s Big Island.
+In the past, there was an all-inclusive resort at Kona Village Resort on Hawaii’s Big Island.
 Unfortunately, this resort was significantly damaged by the March 2011 tsunami.
-The resort hopes/plans to reopen, possibly in 2020.
+The resort hopes/plans to reopen, possibly in 2023.
 Let’s keep our fingers crossed that this Polynesian resort can reopen.

 In my opinion, I really like that Hawaii doesn’t offer many all-inclusive resorts and packages.
 Why would I want to be confined to one resort’s dining and activities when there’s a plethora of great restaurants and activities offered throughout each island?
 I have lists of restaurants and activities I want to try on each island, even though I’ve been to Hawaii dozens of times.